adrian-sit/personal-movie-vault/README.md

 The project focuses on the data and retrieval pipeline behind the system, including data ingestion, vector embeddings, and retrieval evaluation.

+## Design Consideration

+Although this project's data content is relatively small and could potentially fit in a modern LLM's context window, using a RAG system reduces unnecessary context and improves relevancy and efficiency in generation.
+Plus, this project focuses on smaller local LLMs, the main goal is to balance accuracy while running on consumer hardware.

 ## Goals

 - Building an end-to-end data ingestion and transformation pipeline